Air Guinee Express: Air Guinee

 By the late 1980s, the airline had cost the country some US$4 million and had no prospects for turning a profit for its shareholder, the Guinean government.

 Privatisation

 The company was privatised in 1992, and was eventually dissolved in 2002.
 Its operations were taken over by Groupe Futurelec and the airline rebranded as Air Guinée Express.

+Air Guinee ii

+The airline which was long defunct was mulled again and in July of 2023 the government of Guinea had announced the creation of the new Air Guinee with the public company SOGUITRAP, the government of Guinea would then suggest that private owners could help use their aircraft for the national fleet.

+On December 24 2024 the Guinean government would announce the cost to revive the airline would be $20 million.

+In August 2025 the government of Guinea would ink an MoU for the revival.

+The new relaunch of Air Guinee was announced to be a private airline so that the airline would not repeat the same mistakes that the Guinean government would make.

 Destinations

 Air Guinee Express operated services to the following international scheduled destinations (at January 2005): Abidjan, Bamako, Banjul, Dakar, Freetown, Kinshasa and Lagos.

 Fleet

 The Air Guinee Express fleet consisted of the following aircraft (at March 2007):